bhauman/figwheel-main/docs/quick_start.md

 expression** and that once you closed the expression (by adding the last paren), when you hit enter it was submitted for evaluation.

+You can exit the Rebel Readline REPL by hitting `Control-C Control-D`.

 ## Break Time

 Once you have made it this far you have learned how to add